Elsa2116/Kuraztech_Frontend/README.md

 Add tasks with instant validation

-Mark tasks as complete/incomplete
+-Mark tasks as complete/incomplete
-Delete tasks with one click
+-Delete tasks with one click
-Persistent storage (saves automatically to browser) Clean UI with responsive design
+-Persistent storage (saves automatically to browser) -Clean UI with responsive design
-Keyboard-friendly navigation
+-Keyboard-friendly navigation

 > Note: This project was built as part of the Kurazteck Company Screening Test, held on june 5,2025.